Vizzuality/zoon/README.md

 * Ruby version 2.3.1 (declared in both the Gemfile and .ruby-version)

-* bundle && npm install
+* bundle && yarn install

 * Database: we're using PostgreSQL.
 Brew's default config will get you set.
 Otherwise, you might want to change some params in `config/database.yml`.